Why the Fender Blues Deluxe does not sound like Vintage Fender

 The Blues Deluxe is constructed differently from vintage Fender amps.
 By lowering the labor and material costs Fender keeps the price low and the profits high.
 Here are some major differences:

 ⦁ A thick Baffle is mounted like a tweed Fender but does not allow for vibration like those found in the Tweed "floating baffle" designs.
 Vintage Tweed Fenders used 3/8" plywood for the baffle that resonated along with the speaker.
 At Carl's Custom Amps I often use this design inmy amps for an organic 50's sound.
-MDF or particle board baffles fall apart over time and more quickly in humid climates.

 ⦁ PCB Board rather than hand wired: keeps the labor cost low, makes the amp hard to repair and PCB board causes layout difficult and tonal loss due to stray capacitance since all components are on one physical plain and placed close together.
 Some components are smaller and of lower quality too.
 The ribbon cables are a servicing nightmare.
-It should be mentioned that not all PCB board amps suffer as severely from these problems but most big company amp's PCBs are poorly thought out, cheap and not very serviceable.
+It should be mentioned that not all PCB board amps suffer as severely from these problems but most big name amp's PCBs are poorly thought out, cheap and not very serviceable.

 ⦁ Tube sockets are PCB mounted a cause damage if a tube's screen resistor blows.
 They can be damaged by normal tube heat too .
 Vintage Fenders are hand-wired with chassis mounted tube sockets and do not have these problems.